-Mixing snare drum with parallel compression is a great technique if you’re working on a dense mix.
+Mixing a snare drum with parallel compression is a great technique if you’re working on a dense mix.

 Always automate your parallel channel in sections where the song sounds quieter then bring it back up when all sounds are playing to help the snare pop.

 Make sure that you’re compressing hard enough, anything above -10dB of gain reduction will work and make the attack very fast.

 To get additional control over your processed signal, add an EQ to sculpt the signal further to better fit the mix.